techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 At least in my opinion it isn't.

-In my humble opinion, the proper on-boarding of a new team addition is about fostering a healthy team culture from the get go, and I believe it is something that every individual on the team is responsible for.
+In my humble opinion, fostering a healthy team culture begins with the on-boarding process, and I believe it is something that every individual on the team is responsible for.

 People skills before anything.